- Compatibility

 - Add the flag -I$USER_LIBS/include to your compiler

-- Defines OCILIB modes:
+- Define OCILIB modes:

 - OCI import mode (-DOCI_IMPORT_LINKAGE | -DOCI_IMPORT_RUNTIME)